AUGUST 2022, UPDATED 2024

 Santorini

-Santorini is the most scenic island of the three, especially Oia takes the crown for being one of the most photogenic places I have ever been.
+Santorini is the most scenic island of the four, especially Oia takes the crown for being one of the most photogenic places I have ever been.
 My mother cannot be easily impressed but she also saw what a special place Santorini is.
 The whitewashed villages contrast so lovely with the sea, you will have breathtaking views everywhere you look.
 Oia gets even more beautiful during the sunset, when the pink skies start reflecting on the white houses.
 It probably is the most famous sunset in the world.
 The case with scenic locations is that they usually come with crowds, which of course is also the case in Santorini.
-The town can get incredibly busy during the day, but even worse at sunset, especially now that cruises are back in business after COVID.
+Oia can get incredibly busy during the day, but even worse at sunset (even the cruises stay for sunset).
 If you hate crowds or stairs, you should not visit Santorini.
 Santorini can be very expensive too, however there are some ways to save money in accomodation such as staying just outside of Oia or visiting in the shoulder season.
 Because Santorini attracts a very diverse crowd, I found the other activities less overpriced than in Mykonos.
 You can choose to treat yourself to a very expensive sunset menu, or eat in a less touristy restaurant just off the main strip.
 Boat tours from Santorini are a little less interesting than in Mykonos and Milos and you will find that the water is more deep blue than crystal clear aqua blue.

 Milos